TheSonOfThomp/AdamThompson/Portfolio/markdown/knowroaming.md

 #### Dashboard-Style Design

-A Dashboard-style homescreen would allow nearly all navigational components to be easily salient and discoverable.
+A Dashboard-style home screen would allow nearly all navigational components to be easily salient and discoverable.
 However, with at least 8 different actions with different relative importances, there was a high likelihood that the interface would become cluttered quite quickly, especially if new features would be added.
 I could make more important elements bigger, and lesser ones smaller, but the risk of clutter remained.

 <figure class='folio_image' id='home-dash'>
 <a target='_blank'>